derektypist/survey-form/README.md

 If the number is less than the minimum value or the number is greater than the maximum value, an HTML5 Validation Error appears.

+## Deployment

+The project is deployed on GitHub Pages